mattwa1sh/optics-brilliant/README.md

 Identify incorrect virtual images in a puzzle setup that otherwise appears valid.

 If you _double click_ the virtual image, it will receive a red X. That means bad.
 When you've decided which virtual images are incorrect, you click submit solution.

+You should use "showRays" to solve this.
+I can't really solve them without looking at the rays.